chris-hildebrandt/LearnAndCode-2.3/Course-Materials/Weekly-Modules/week-14-interface-segregation.md

 - Split “fat” interfaces into focused contracts.
 - Update implementations and consumers to depend only on what they use.
-- Ensure DI configuration honours the new abstractions.
+- Ensure DI configuration honors the new abstractions.

 ## 2. Reading & Resources (60 min)